OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\web.mytransform.config** to file **config\web.config**.

-## Applying a Transform From a Different Directory Against Multiple Files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformfromadifferentdirectoryagainstmultiplefiles}
+## Applying a transform from a different directory against multiple files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformfromadifferentdirectoryagainstmultiplefiles}

 Given a package which has the structure: